Dr. Arjun Chatterjee is back with his USMLE Step 2 CK Experience where he tells us how he scored 266 on the USMLE Step 2 CK in 2020!

 Find out how I scored 266 on USMLE Step 2 CK – Click Here

 Dr Arjun Chatterjee is an intern at Calcutta National Medical College, Kolkata, India.
 To ask questions and interact with the author, us the comments section below.
-For more USMLE articles click here.
+For more USMLE articlesclick here.

 Liked this article?
 Show us your love by sharing it using our social share buttons below.
+You can also contribute similar experiences on our Contribute Page.

 Dr. Janhavi Shah is a Second Year Family Medicine Resident at Jan Swasthya Sahyog (JSS), Ganiyari.
 In this article, she shares with us why she decided to pursue family medicine that too at an unusual hospital in Chhattisgarh.
 She talks about family medicine in India, the pros, and cons as well as the scope of family medicine in India.